About the Walk and Talk Podcast

 Episodes are available on the Resources For Life website as well as through various platforms.
 Choose to listen and subscribe using the service you prefer: [ Anchor | Apple | Breaker | Google | Overcast | PocketCasts | RadioPublic | Spotify | Web Posts ]

 Request a Topic or Guest

 Please use this form to request a topic or guest for a future show.
 Or, use the form for feedback.
 Thanks!

 Below are some recent episodes of the Walk and Talk Podcast.
 [View All]

-In Episode #44, I offer a buying guide examining considerations for deciding on a laptop or desktop computer.
-(23 Sep 2020) Listen using your favorite podcast service.
+In Episode #56, I talk about the phases of producing a podcast from recording to promotion, covering the workflow process stages.
+(16 Nov 2020) Listen using your favorite podcast service.
 Anchor [Listen]Apple [Listen]Google [Listen]Spotify [Listen] Listen Using the...

 Choosing the Best Content Medium

 The content on our website is provided using the method that best serves the information being delivered.
 So, it’s a mix of written articles, videos, and audio.
 For example, instructional documentation is offered with written guides, screenshots, and sometimes videos.
 Some of the content isn’t visually intensive and can be shared like an audio book, through spoken audio.

 In addition to considering what is the best content medium for our information, we also want to consider what’s the easiest way for people to receive information.
 While some people learn better visually, there are people who prefer to consume information audibly.
 Or perhaps they have no preference, but listening to something is the most practical option while driving, biking, walking, exercising, doing the dishes, or other tasks where watching a video or reading an article wouldn’t be practical.
 For those with visual impairments, the world of audio content is essential.
 So, this is our purpose for offering audio alternatives to our written content.

 What makes a podcast different than other audio content?